pnpm/pnpm.io/docs/how-peers-are-resolved.md

 ![](/img/how-peers-are-resolved/3.png)

-*If a package has no peer dependencies but has dependencies with peers that are resolved higher in the tree*, then that transitive package can appear in the project with different sets of dependencies.
+*If a package has no peer dependencies but has dependencies with peers that are resolved higher in the graph*, then that transitive package can appear in the project with different sets of dependencies.
 For instance, there's package `a@1.0.0` with a single dependency `framework@1.0.0`. `framework@1.0.0` has a peer dependency `plugin@^1`. `a@1.0.0` will never resolve the peers of `framework@1.0.0`, so it becomes dependent from the peers of `framework@1.0.0` as well.